 Sell-Through Rate measures the amount of inventory you’ve sold in a month versus the amount of inventory shipped to you from a manufacturer.
-Sell-through rate is an important retail sales metric that allows you to monitor the efficiency of your supply-chain.
-It’s an especially important metric for physical stores given the rise of ecommerce platforms like Ebay, Amazon, and Shopify.
+The sell-through rate is an important retail sales metric that allows you to monitor the efficiency of your supply chain.
+It’s an especially important metric for physical stores, given the rise of e-commerce platforms like eBay, Amazon, and Shopify.

 You want to aim to have a high sell-through rate.
-Any product you have on the shelf is costing you money, and could be used for more popular products.
-If your sell-through rate is too low you will need to dig deeper into the problem.
-As a leading indicator, sell-through rate won’t tell you what’s wrong rather that something is wrong.
+Any product you have on the shelf is costing you money and could be used for more popular products.
+If your sell-through rate is too low, you will need to dig deeper into the problem.
+As a leading indicator, the sell-through rate won’t tell you what’s wrong but rather that something is wrong.

 Segment your sell-through rate analysis by product to see which products are selling well and which products are selling poorly.
-Use this to inform your inventory process and reduce the risk of carrying slow moving product.
+Use this to inform your inventory process and reduce the risk of carrying slow-moving products.
 Finally, be aware of the seasonal trends impacting product sales.

 Example of KPI target